Department of Art and Archaeology

 An analysis of the emergence of modern architecture from the late 19th century to World War II, in light of new methodologies.
 The course will focus not only on major monuments but also on issues of gender, class, and ethnicity to provide a more pluralistic perspective on the experience of modernity.
 Two lectures, one preceptorial.
 E. da Costa Meyer

-ART 248 History of Photography Not offered this year LA
+ART 248 History of Photography Fall LA

 A survey of photography from its multiple inventions in the early 19th century to its omnipresence (and possible obsolescence) in the 21st.
 Themes will include photography's power to define the "real"; its emulation and eventual transformation of the traditional fine arts; and its role in the construction of personal and collective memories.
 Two lectures, one preceptorial.
 A. McCauley